Follow

 Output:

-The above code snippet raised a KeyError because I didn't specify mapping for placeholder "$y".
+The above code snippet raised a KeyError because we didn’t specify the mapping for the placeholder "$y".
 But if we use "safe_substitute()" method then it will not raise KeyError.

 Example - 2: Using safe_substitute method